harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/autostopping-guides/vm-reverse-proxy.md

 In this scenario, it is not feasible to directly onboard the EC2 instance to AutoStopping as previously done because the ALB does not directly send data to the resource.
 While it is possible to onboard the HAProxy machine, this is not the desired outcome since the goal is to AutoStop the EC2 machine itself.
 Additionally, since the HAProxy can be associated with multiple domains and applications, access to any of them would keep the proxy up, which would not result in the expected cost savings.

-## Introducing Harness AutoStopping Proxy
+## Use Harness AutoStopping Proxy

-[Harness AutoStopping Proxy](/docs/cloud-cost-management/use-ccm-cost-optimization/optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/load-balancer/create-autoproxy-aws-lb/) is a valuable solution in this scenario.
+[Harness AutoStopping Proxy](/docs/cloud-cost-management/use-ccm-cost-optimization/optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/load-balancer/create-autoproxy-aws-lb) is a valuable solution in this scenario.
 It is built on top of the [envoy proxy](https://www.envoyproxy.io/), offering robust capabilities for handling routing and load balancing across different cloud providers.
 This proxy is not limited to HTTP traffic and can effectively handle any TCP-based traffic detection.
-Detailed documentation on creating an AutoStopping Proxy can be found [here](/docs/cloud-cost-management/use-ccm-cost-optimization/optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/load-balancer/create-autoproxy-aws-lb/).

 After setting up an AutoStopping proxy, select the newly created proxy as the load balancer, and then configure the custom domain as `todolist.example.com` for the proxy.
 To route the traffic to the underlying EC2 instance, hit the proxy IP with a host header `Host: todolist.example.com`.

-### Forwarding HAproxy to Harness AutoStopping Proxy
+### Forward HAproxy to Harness AutoStopping Proxy

 Now that the Harness AutoStopping proxy can route to the EC2 instance with the domain `todolist.example.com`, configure the HAProxy to route the traffic to the AutoStopping proxy instead of the Ec2 instance.
 The configuration looks like this: